-Roadtrip: Lakeland, Lake Wales and Lake Placid
+Roadtrip: Downtown Lakeland, Lake Placid, and Lake Wales Shopping

 The lovingly restored downtown area of Lakeland reminds visitors of yesteryear with a quaint antique district and a beautiful scenic park, Munn Park, a beautiful downtown centerpiece.
 Surrounding the old-fashioned town square is a host of shops, galleries, eateries and professional centers.
 Specialty and boutique shops offer selections from antiques to jewelry, china, crystal and artwork.

 The historic downtown of Lake Wales offers shopping enthusiasts an exciting experience with specialty and unique shops of every size and color.
 From antiques to fine arts, downtown has something for every visitor.

 As visitors approach Lake Placid, they are greeted by Placid Tower, a magnificent landmark rising 270 feet above the ground, and beautiful murals that adorn many buildings throughout downtown.

 Lakeland offers residents and visitors an exceptional quality of life.
 In fact, one travel writer has said they've gone from a "drive-by citrus city to a Mecca of Cool."
 With its central location, between Orlando and Tampa, it is a haven for visitors.